Aye-Aye-Karamba/Agility-Docker-2018/docs/intro.rst

 -  Password: Agility1.

+As you attempt to login, your RDP client will have the username last used.
+You may need to click on "More choices" and then "Use a different account" to enter the correct username and password.

 Once your Remote Desktop session has started.
 You may access both Bigips GUI using the shortcuts seen in the Chrome browser on your Windows desktop.